kfuku52/cdskit/README.md

 ## Subcommands
 See [wiki](https://github.com/kfuku52/cdskit/wiki) for the complete description.

+`accession2fasta`: Retrieve fasta sequences from a list of GenBank accessions

 `aggregate`: Extracting the longest sequences combined with regex in sequence names

 `backtrim`: Back-translating trimmed protein alignment